ominibyte/flutter_device_type/README.md

 # flutter_device_type

 Determine the type of handheld device on Flutter.
-Like if the device is a Tablet or is iPhoneX.
-This is a port of react-native-device-detection.
+Like if the device is a Tablet or is iPhoneX or later or has notch.

 ## Usage